 To edit the campaign URL of a regular email campaign draft, follow these steps.

-- Navigate to the Campaigns page and open the draft campaign you want to work with.
+- Open the draft campaign you want to work with.

 - Scroll to the Share your campaign section and click Edit.